Startup Incorporation Startup Lawyer

 In practice, the initial board is often just the founders, or even a single founder if you are solo.
 The main point is that the company has a clear decision-maker who can approve stock issuances, sign important agreements, and later approve financing documents.

-This is also where you set officer roles, like CEO and secretary, and make sure signature authority is clear.
-Many early contract problems are not about the contract language.
-They are about whether the person who signed had authority to bind the company.
+This is also where you set officer roles, such as CEO and secretary, and make sure signature authority is clear.
+Many early contract problems are not really about the language.
+They are about whether the person who signed actually had authority to bind the company.

 Step 5: Issue founder stock and set vesting in writing

-Vesting is the mechanism that says you earn your founder equity over time instead of owning it all outright on day one.
-In practice, a standard structure is a four-year vesting schedule with a one-year cliff, but details can vary based on what you have already built and how the team is formed.
+Vesting is the mechanism that says you earn founder equity over time instead of owning all of it outright on day one.
+In practice, a standard structure is four-year vesting with a one-year cliff, although the details can vary based on what has already been built and how the team came together.

 Mechanically, this usually shows up as a stock purchase agreement plus a separate vesting schedule.
 The company has a right to repurchase the unvested shares if you leave.
 That sounds aggressive until you see the alternative, which is a co-founder who stops contributing but still owns a large percentage.